K0ala-py/svago/readme.md

-for download of this tool need enter this string on the terminal
+For download of this tool you need enter this string on the terminal
 >Usage

-    python3 [nome file]
+    python3 [name file]

 >Example